 Volunteer

-TRTC is a state chartered, non-profit organization that accomplishes much of it's work through volunteer efforts.
-While we do have a number of small grants to support trail building and maintenance, these funds generally are spent for equipment, supplies and for specialized services such as preparing site development plans.
+TRTC is a state chartered, non-profit organization that accomplishes much of it’s work through volunteer efforts.
+While we have received a few small grants to support trail building and maintenance, these funds generally are spent for equipment, supplies and for specialized services such as preparing site development plans.
 The on-the-ground efforts to build and improve trails is done almost exclusively by our volunteers.
-Since 1998, TRTC volunteers have put in over 8,500 hours in cleaning up, resurfacing and maintaining the American Tobacco Trail (ATT) in Durham, Chatham and Wake Counties.
+Since 1998, TRTC volunteers have put in over 8,800 hours in cleaning up, resurfacing and maintaining the American Tobacco Trail (ATT) in Durham, Chatham and Wake Counties.
 Most of this work has been done during our Saturday workdays although members of our Board and a few volunteers are also active during the week as their schedules allow.
 Our work varies in intensity; we often use shovels and rakes for moving dirt and rocks; we also have easier, less physical tasks such as pruning limbs and trash pick up on a frequent basis.
-We work year 'round but tend to use the cooler months for our chainsaw "parties".
+We work year ’round but tend to use the cooler months for projects involving heavier efforts.

 If you need more information or want to discuss upcoming workdays or possible week day opportunities, feel free to contact one of the following Board members: